janaipakos/Clean-Code-Smells-and-Heuristics/README.md

 Use your IDE as a coverage tool.
 ###T3: Don’t Skip Trivial Tests
 ...
-###T4: An Ignored Test Is a Question about an Ambiguity
+###T4: An Ignored Test is a Question about an Ambiguity
 If your test is ignored, the code is brought into question.
 ###T5: Test Boundary Conditions
 The middle is usually covered.
 Remember the boundaries.